How to Write a Business Plan

 - Sales strategies you plan to use to nurture leads and close deals, including lead scoring, customizing offers or leveraging interactive demos

-- Expected customer journey information, including how long it takes for users to purchase after discovering your product
+- Customer journey information, including how long it will take for users to purchase after discovering your product or service

 9. Create financial projections

 Provide a financial outlook for the company for up to five years.
 Include projected income statements, balance sheets, business cash flow statements and budgets.
-If you’re in your first year, you can make projections on a monthly or quarterly basis, since you wouldn’t yet have a full year’s worth of data.
+If you’re in your first year, you can make projections on a monthly or quarterly basis, since you don’t have a full year’s worth of business data.

 Established business owners should include past annual income statements, balance sheets and cash flow statements to give a sense of the business’s financial health.
 You can use financial forecasting software to quickly create reports and visuals that demonstrate unique projections, including best- and worst-case scenarios.

-Business owners should be conservative in their financial projections.
-Financial experts reading the document will know if you’ve embellished anything or if you’ve set unattainable goals.
+Whether your business is new or established, be conservative in your financial projections.
+Financial experts reading the document will know if you’ve embellished anything or if you’ve set unattainable business goals.

-Include any additional documents you did not find a place for in other sections, such as credit histories, letters of reference, leader resumes, permits or legal documents.
+Include any supporting documents you didn’t find a place for in other sections, such as credit histories, letters of reference, leader resumes, permits or legal documents.

-In some cases, lenders or investors may request specific documentation such as proof of copyright or bank account statements, which should also be added here.
-It’s also a good place to provide more detail or proof of concepts for anything already discussed in the business plan, including technical data or the research used in your market data.
+In some cases, lenders or investors may request specific documentation such as proof of copyright or bank account statements, which can also be added here.
+It’s also a good place to provide more detail on anything discussed in the business plan, including photos of your products or prototypes and details on the research used in your market analysis.

 If you have extensive documentation, you may want to consider adding a table of contents to your appendix.